 Key Differences Between Array and Linked List

-5. Operations like insertion and deletion in arrays consume a lot of time.
-On the other hand, the performance of these operations in Linked lists is fast.
+4. Operations like insertion and deletion in arrays consume a lot of time.
+On the other hand, the performance of these operations in Linked lists are fast.

-Following are the points in favor of Linked Lists.
+Following are the points in favour of Linked Lists.